• Skip to primary navigation

 Notes

-*Silken Tofu: It is best to use firm silken tofu, however, regular silken tofu works also.
+Silken Tofu: It is best to use firm silken tofu, however, regular silken tofu that you can get at most grocery stores works also.

-*Coconut Cream: You’ll need 1-2 cans depending a bit on the brand and how much cream actually is in there.
-Use only the hardened part on the top and discard liquid on the bottom, or use it for smoothies.
+Coconut Cream: You’ll need 1-2 cans depending a bit on the brand and how much cream actually is in there.
+Make sure to put it in the fridge to chill the night before making this recipe.
+Use only the hardened part on the top and discard the liquid on the bottom, or use the liquid in smoothies.

 More Vegan Basics